Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

-1. Verify that the cursor can be moved with the touchpad and that clicking works (test both clicking and tapping)
+1. Verify that the cursor can be moved with the touchpad and that clicking works (test both clicking and tapping).
 1. Run `sudo libinput debug-events` in the terminal:
-    1. Verify that scrolling with 2 fingers generates a `POINTER_AXIS` event
+    1. Verify that scrolling with 2 fingers generates a `POINTER_AXIS` event,
-    1. Verify that pinching with 2 fingers generates a `GESTURE_PINCH_UPDATE` event
+    1. Verify that pinching with 2 fingers generates a `GESTURE_PINCH_UPDATE` event.
-1. Press `Ctrl + C` to terminate the `libinput` program
+1. Press `Ctrl + C` to terminate the `libinput` program.

 **Expected result**